Submitted by on

 The Cyber AB and C3PAOs

-The Cyber AB is responsible for ensuring that a C3PAO can evaluate a company’s cybersecurity posture against the CMMC framework to ensure secure supply chains and protect sensitive DoD information.
+The Cyber AB is responsible for ensuring that a C3PAO can evaluate a company’s cybersecurity posture against the CMMC framework to facilitate secure supply chains and protect sensitive DoD information.
 Accredited C3PAOs are listed on the Cyber AB website.
-A C3PAO has two primary roles.
+C3PAOs have two primary roles.

 1. Conduct CMMC assessments

-C3PAOs evaluate a company’s cybersecurity practices, policies, procedures, and controls against the specific CMMC level required for their contracts with the DoD.
+C3PAOs evaluate a company’s cybersecurity practices, policies, procedures, and controls against the specific CMMC level that’s required for the type of data that the organization manages for the DoD.

 2. Issue CMMC certifications

-Upon a successful assessment, C3PAOs grant the company a CMMC certificate, verifying their compliance with the designated level.
+Upon a successful assessment, C3PAOs grant the company a CMMC certification, verifying their compliance with the designated level.

 How the Cyber AB Authorizes C3PAOs